deeheber/hapi-server/README.md

 # Hapi-Server

-Experimenting with how [Hapi](https://hapijs.com/) works, so writing some simple server functionality here.
+Experimenting with how [Hapi](https://hapijs.com/) works, so writing some simple server functionality that makes calls to a [mongoDB database](https://www.mongodb.com/).

-Things I want to add to this eventually:
+Features coming sometime in the future:
 1. Testing
 2. Multiple resources
   - user schema for login ???